|

 In the coming weeks, you’ll hear from our panelists and keynote speakers about the big issues they are excited to discuss at the Nov.
 7–8 PIT-UN Summit at San José State University.

-We hear a lot about Smart Cities these days – but whose interests are centered in these conversations? by Brian Hofer, Secure Justice, and Ahmed Banafa, San José State University.
+Smart Cities: For Whom?
+We hear a lot about Smart Cities these days – but whose interests are centered in these

-While AI promises to transform healthcare, it also raises significant ethical, social, and economic challenges.
-By Joe Grzywacz, San José State University.
+AI in Healthcare While AI promises to transform healthcare, it also raises significant ethical, social, and economic

 Register for the livestream for two days of dynamic, interactive keynotes, panels and exclusive content from the PIT-UN Summit Live!
 Studio.